Did you Know? List of Interesting Facts about Indians New Mexico

 - Fact 5 - Features of the area: Eastern third, Great Plains; central third, Rocky Mountains; western third, high plateau.
 85% of the state is over 4000 feet in elevation.

-- Fact 6 - The Native Americans of New Mexico were the Apache, Comanche, Jemez, Kiowa, Manso, Navaho, Pecos, Ute and Pueblo Indian tribes.
+- Fact 6 - The Indians of New Mexico were the Apache, Comanche, Jemez, Kiowa, Manso, Navaho, Pecos, Ute and Pueblo Indian tribes.

 - Fact 7 - The Apache tribe are famous for their fierce fighting qualities.
 Their name comes from a Zuñi word meaning “enemy.”
 The Eastern Apache were predominantly hunter gatherers, whilst their Western counterparts relied more on farming but were driven from their lands by the Comanche.
 Today the Apache live mainly on reservations covering over 3 million acres in Arizona and New Mexico.
 They still retain many tribal customs